What Causes COVID-19 Fear? General Drivers of Fear During a Health Crisis: Ethical declaration

 \section{Ethical declaration}

-The Ethics Board (IRB) of IMDEA Networks Institute gave ethical approval for this work on 2021/07/05.
-IMDEA Networks has signed Data Use Agreements with Facebook, Carnegie Mellon University (CMU) and the University of Maryland (UMD) to access their data, specifically UMD project 1587016-3 entitled C-SPEC: Symptom Survey: COVID-19 and CMU project STUDY2020\_00000162 entitled ILI Community-Surveillance Study.
-The data used in this study was collected by the University of Maryland through The University of Maryland Social Data Science Center Global COVID-19 Trends and Impact Survey in partnership with Facebook.
-Informed consent has been obtained from all participants in this survey by this institution.
-All the methods in this study have been carried out in accordance with relevant ethical and privacy guidelines and regulations.
+This work received ethical approval from the Ethics Board (IRB) of IMDEA Networks Institute on 2021/07/05.
+IMDEA Networks signed Data Use Agreements with Facebook and Carnegie Mellon University (CMU) to access data from CMU project STUDY2020\_00000162 (ILI Community-Surveillance Study).
+The data were collected by CMU through the Global COVID-19 Trends and Impact Survey in partnership with Facebook.
+Informed consent was obtained from all participants.
+All methods were carried out in accordance with relevant ethical and privacy regulations.